aws/amazon-documentdb-odbc-driver/docs/user/powerbi_custom_connector_import.md

 * Restart Power BI Desktop.

-**Note:** The Timestream custom connector only supports `AWS Profile` and `AWS IAM Credentials` authentication.
+**Note:** The Amazon Timestream custom connector only supports `AWS Profile` and `AWS IAM Credentials` authentication.
 Azure Active Directory and Okta authentication are not supported at this time.

-## Connecting using the Timestream custom connector
+## Connecting using the Amazon Timestream custom connector

-1. Select `Timestream (Beta)` from `Get Data` and click `Connect'.
+1. Select `Amazon Timestream (Beta)` from `Get Data` and click `Connect`.
 You may get a warning for using third-party service.
 Click on `Continue`.

 <img src="img/get_data_custom_connector.png" width="60%">